Linguine with Clams

 Bring a large pot of salted water to a boil over high heat.
 Add the linguine and stir occasionally until the water returns to a boil.
 Cook according to the package directions until al dente.

-Drain the linguine and return it to its cooking pot.
+Drain the linguine and return it to its pot.
 Pour the clams and sauce over the linguine and mix gently.
 Transfer to a serving platter or individual pasta bowls, dividing the clams evenly.
-Sprinkle with the parsley and serve at once.
+Sprinkle with the chives and serve.
 Serves 4.

 Adapted from Williams-Sonoma Comfort Food, by Rick Rodgers (Oxmoor House, 2009)